robertop/pelet/README.md

 - Parsers define() function calls
 - Can handle all PHP strings: single quoted, double quoted, heredoc, and nowdoc.
 - Uses proper tokenizing techniques (it will ignore a "class" if it occurs inside of a comment or a string).
-- Parses PHPDoc comments to assign types to class members and function parameters
+- Parses PHPDoc comments to assign types to class members, function parameters and return values.
 - Can read type hints from a function / method signature
 - Fully tested (see tests/ subdirectory in the distribution)